Keep track of your investments

 Good record keeping is an essential part of investing.
 Treat

-your paperwork like your best friend-it will save you from stress
+your paperwork like your best friend - it will save you from

 You may also wish to watch your portfolio by periodically